Mamie Eisenhower: Impact on fashion

-Eisenhower was known for her sense of fashion, and her style was adopted by many women.
-She was named one of the twelve best-dressed women in the country by the New York Dress Institute every year that she was first lady.
+Eisenhower was known for her sense of fashion, and many women adopted her style.
+The New York Dress Institute named her one of the 12 best-dressed women in the country every year that she was first lady.
 Her style was known as the "Mamie Look"; it involved a full-skirted dress, pink gloves, charm bracelets, pearls, little hats, purses, and bobbed, banged hair.
-Her fashion style was associated with Dior's postwar "New Look", and it included both high- and low-end items.
-Her frugality affected her fashion style, often seeking out bargains and keeping clothes long after she purchased them.
+Her style was associated with Dior's postwar "New Look", and included both high- and low-end items.
+Her frugality affected her style, as she often sought out bargains and kept clothes long after buying them.

 Eisenhower wore a Nettie Rosenstein gown to the 1953 inaugural balls, a pink peau de soie gown embroidered with more than 2,000 rhinestones.
 It is one of the most popular of the Smithsonian National Museum of American History's collection of inaugural gowns.
-Eisenhower paired the gown with matching gloves, and jewelry by Trifari.
+Eisenhower paired it with matching gloves, and jewelry by Trifari.
 She carried a beaded purse by Judith Leiber (then an employee of Nettie Rosenstein).
 Her shoes by Delman had her name printed on the left instep.
-Eisenhower first adopted her iconic bangs while Ike was stationed in Panama; she found that the hairstyle helped her keep cool in the tropical environment, and she decided to keep it after returning to the United States.
-She owned many cosmetics and perfumes, and she often visited a beauty spa to maintain her personal appearance.
+Eisenhower first adopted her iconic bangs while Ike was stationed in Panama; she found that the hairstyle helped her keep cool in the tropical environment, and decided to keep it after returning to the United States.
+She owned many cosmetics and perfumes, and often visited a beauty spa to maintain her appearance.
 Eisenhower's fondness for a specific shade of pink, often called "First Lady" or "Mamie" pink, kicked off a national trend for pink clothing, housewares, and bathrooms.